Halifax Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Halifax’s changes.
-Notwithstanding that using COMPLETIONmonitor is not a prerequisite for Halifax , demonstrating you can stay up to date with Halifax’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel standing.
+This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Halifax’s changes.
+While utilising COMPLETIONmonitor is not a prerequisite for Halifax , demonstrating you can remain up to date with Halifax’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your firm’s panel standing.

-The software generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, results in a PII saving.
+The system creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Halifax

-Banks and building societies frequently change their requirements.
+Banks and building societies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Halifax are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes